TROG111/SatNav/README.md

  a) before you do a DimHud update, always back up your SatNav databank (using the 'x SatNav' command described above) and then remove the backup copy into your inventory; b) immediately after doing a DimHud update, check the databank that is linked to the DimHud pilot seat.
 If it is the incorrect databank, then remove the link and manually link to the correct DimHud databank - do this BEFORE activating DimHud for the first time after the update.

  On a couple of occasion with 2_1_3 we have found that on sitting down at the DimHud seat the first time, the 'SatNav Location position updated' message is flashed up every 5 seconds on the Hud.
 Not sure why this happens (it might be something to do with synchronisation of databank data with the DU server), but getting out of the seat and then sitting back down seems to fix this.

+ If the SatNav PB has been activated via a Detection Zone then you may find that you cannot set a waypoint from SatNav, this is an issue with activating PBs from DZ which do not set the owning player correctly and hence SatNav is unable to set a waypoint for the player.
+Therefore, I recommend always acivating SatNav by directly pressing 'f' on the PB.

  # Version history: